-Anticipated Certification: Living Building Challenge 3.1
+Primary Certification: Living Building Challenge 3.1

 Location: Northwest corner of Ferst Drive and State Street on Georgia Tech’s Atlanta campus

-- Substantial completion mid 2019
+- Substantial completion and soft launch – fall 2019

-- Full occupation (classes begin) January 2020
+- Full occupancy (classes began) – January 2020

 - Architects: Lord Aeck Sargent and The Miller Hull Partnership